Karen Sparks' house

 Bundy habitually got drunk and roamed these streets at night.

-The residential houses that lay to the west of his apartment would have drawn him in like a moth to a flame.
-At the time, he would have known that they were filled with college students.
+The residential houses that lay to the west of his apartment would have drawn him in like a moth to a flame, as he would have known that they were occupied by college students.

 This location belongs to the following categories: